 I like planting aloe, mint, Beijing grass, turmeric, and Okinawa spinach in areas where I don’t want to have to weed although they tend to have a neutral effect on other plants (they aren’t usually considered beneficial as companion plants, but they are all still highly nutritious and/or medicinal).

 Hope this helps!
-If you want to know more about me and organic gardening check, out my YouTube channel where I have a weekly series called Food and Root.
+If you want to know more about me and organic gardening, check out our YouTube channel.